 Understanding Esophageal Testing or Manometry

-The esophagus moves food from the mouth to the stomach, and various abnormalities and diseases can develop in the tube and cause serious health risks.
-However, simpler or temporary problems in the throat might be responsible for your symptoms.
-Testing is the only way to find out if there are any serious esophageal problems because you can’t self-diagnose these conditions.
-Esophageal testing or manometry is the kind of test that doctors use to diagnose problems in the esophagus.
+The esophagus moves food from the mouth to the stomach, and various abnormalities and diseases can develop in the tube and cause serious symptoms and problems.
+Appropriate testing is the only way to find out if there are any serious esophageal problems.
+Esophageal testing, or manometry, is the kind of test that doctors use to diagnose problems in the esophagus.
 Your doctor might order this test if you have symptoms such as nausea after eating, frequent acid reflux or heartburn, chest pain, difficulty swallowing or the feeling that food gets stuck in your chest.

 What role does the esophagus play?